JonnyBanana/Stealth_Shoulder_Surfer/README.md

 The program saves the pictures captured by the webcam in the user profile folder (%userprofile%).
 To avoid overwriting existing images, each new image is saved with an incremental name.
 The path and name of the images can be easily set in the code.
+I purposely avoided the use of code checks, to avoid the output of error prompts, this is to avoid creating suspicion in case the program, for some reason, fails.

 </BR>

 <h2>How, and Why, To Use It in a Real Scenario</h2>

 </BR>